vndevpro/vndevpro.github.io/_posts/2015-8-30-EntityFramework-code-first-automatic-migration-azure.md

 When working with EF Code First approach, we must update system database after modified model entities and of course, we must create a migration (or many migrations, depending on how are your changes).
-Later we can update the database manually or automatically (on the first read/write to the database)
+Later we can update the database manually or automatically (on the first read/write to the database).

 ## Upgrade a local database